Smart meters help you monitor and save energy. The government wants all homes and businesses to have one by 2020.

 When will I get one?

-The roll-out of smart meters is scheduled to begin in late 2015 and finish by late 2020.
+The roll-out of smart meters began in late 2015 and is scheduled to finish by late 2020.
 It’s the energy suppliers’ job to make sure that all their customers have a smart meter, and they will cover the costs.

 Some suppliers are already offering smart meters, but these may need replacing when the roll-out happens or if you switch suppliers.